Travel Bargain destination

 in 1984 so that it remains a current reminder of the romance of the city.

-powerhouse, where the massive cable system is pulled through the track
+Powerhouse, where the massive cable system is pulled through the track

 slots by giant wheels, now powered by electricity rather than steam,